-Each of ten friends goes into a private dressing room where he chooses either a white T-shirt or a black T-shirt to wear.
-Then, the other T-shirt is taken away and he's given a hat with a real number written on it.
-Before selecting his T-shirt, he's given a list of the other nine friends; next to each name on that list is what that friend's hat number will be.
+Each of ten friends goes into a private dressing room where that friend chooses either a white T-shirt or a black T-shirt to wear.
+Then, the other T-shirt is taken away and they're given a hat with a real number written on it.
+Before selecting their T-shirt, each friend is given a list of the other nine friends; next to each name on that list is what that friend's hat number will be.
 All ten hats will have different numbers.

 The friends then put on their hats and T-shirts and gather in a room.
 They may not remove or exchange hats or T-shirts, but must immediately line up in order of hat number.
 The desired property is that the T-shirt colors alternate.

 The friends are allowed to decide on a strategy before walking into their dressing rooms, but may not otherwise communicate.
 Design a strategy that lets the friends always end up with alternating T-shirt colors.